 For Sonic Sifter and Air Jet testing, 10 to 20 grams is preferred.

 The above sample quantities are preferred.
 If sample availability is further limited, please contact us to share specifics about your sample and options for suitable sample quantities.

 Sieve results are reported as the differential weight percent retained on each sieve as well as the cumulative weight percent less than the sieve size.
 Specific reporting requirements are easily adjusted based on the client’s request.
-For more information on how PTL can employ sieving to assist with quality control specifications, third party verification, method development and/or transfer please give us a call.

 • Hosokawa Micron Air Jet Sieve (MAJS) with standard 200 mm diameter, half height sieves (if multiple sieves requested, analyzed one at a time)